SCS 9001™ : Frequently Asked Questions (FAQs)

 The Telecommunications Industry Association (TIA) ensures optimum performance, security and sustainability of products and services used within the Information and Communication Technology (ICT) industry.
 Through our Technology Programs, QuEST Forum and Government Advocacy communities, we provide a neutral ground for the industry to collaborate and solve common challenges.
 Our members and participants have powered advancements in communications for 90+ years.

 QuEST Forum is the business performance improvement community within TIA.
-QuEST Forum was established in the mid-1990’s by leading global service providers and equipment manufacturers to develop the first quality management system (QMS) for the telecom industry.
-The output was TL 9000, which has been updated many times over the years and is still the industry’s leading measurable and verifiable QMS with 1000’s of locations being certified.
-When developing standards, TIA QuEST Forum follows international standards development procedures and guidelines.
+QuEST Forum was established in the mid-1990’s by leading global service providers and equipment manufacturers to develop the first quality management system (QMS) for the ICT industry.
+The result was TL 9000, which has been updated many times over the years and is still the industry’s leading measurable and verifiable QMS with 1000’s of certified locations.

-SCS 9001 is the first supply chain security standard developed for the specific needs of the ICT industry.
-The objective of SCS 9001 is to define a certifiable, process-based standard with benchmarking to improve security across ICT supply chains.
-Because TIA understands that security is a subset of quality, and you can’t have a high-quality product without it being secure, we are using many of the same process-based methodologies in SCS 9001 that we’ve used for the past 2 decades.
+SCS 9001 is the first cyber and supply chain security standard developed for the specific needs of the ICT industry.
+SCS 9001 is a certifiable, process-based standard with optional benchmarking to improve network security and especially security across ICT supply chains.

 Additional information is available at TIA Supply Chain Security Program | TIA Online.

-Over 60 participants from a diverse collection of 34 organizations and working within a TIA QuEST Forum working group developed the SCS 9001 standard.
+Over 60 participants from a diverse group of 34 organizations within the ICT industry and working within a TIA QuEST Forum working group developed the SCS 9001 standard.
 A draft of the standard was provided to nearly 100 organizations including government agencies for review and commentary.
-The 250 individuals who reviewed the draft provided nearly 500 comments and suggestions.
-Each of these were discussed and most adopted in delivering the final, first release of the standard.
+The 250 individuals who reviewed the original draft provided nearly 500 comments and suggestions.
+Each of these were discussed and most adopted in delivering the first release of the standard.

-No. While recognizing the industry need, and prior to developing the standard, the SCS 9001 Workgroup reviewed dozens of standards produced Page 3 of 8 by other standards bodies.
+No. While recognizing the industry need, and prior to developing the standard, the SCS 9001 Workgroup reviewed dozens of standards produced by other standards bodies.
 These include ISO, NIST, ENISA, ATIS, CISA, O-RAN Alliance, O-RAN Coalition, BSIMM, amongst others.
 Numerous government agency policy directives were also considered.

-We found none were complete in meeting the specific needs of the ICT industry.
+We found none were complete in meeting the needs of the ICT industry.

 SCS 9001 certification is achieved through an audit and resulting assessment by an accredited SCS 9001 Certification Body (CB).
 CBs are highly trained and must pass rigorous testing prior to being approved to conduct audits.